dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_Cmdline_Sample/README.md

 * README.md: this file

 ##Compile & Run Environment
-Operating System: Ubuntu 12.04 g++ version: 4.6.3
+* Operating System: Ubuntu 12.04
+* g++ version: 4.6.3

 ## Hardware Installation
-In order to communicate with the N1 Autopilot via the DJI OPEN protocal, a physical connection between your computer and N1 Autopilot is required with a USB to TTL Serial cable(SOLD Seperately).
+* In order to communicate with the N1 Autopilot via the DJI OPEN protocal, a physical connection between your Onboard Device and the N1 Autopilot is required with a USB to TTL Serial cable(SOLD Seperately).
+* In order to monitor & control the flight, a remote controller connects to the mobile device(with the DJI GO APP running) is needed.

 ##Configs
 Enter the following info into *./output/config.xml.*